xixixao/gump/README.md

   serve 'bin'
 ```

----
+### Watching and Live Reload

 Whenever you change a sourcefile, `watch` will run the given pipeline only on that file.
-If that file ends up in the served directory the browser will auto reload (or just update in case of images and CSS).
+If you're using `serve` and that file ends up in the served directory the browser will auto reload (or just update in case of images and CSS).
 ```coffee
 watch 'js',
   'src/js/**/*.coffee'